Quinn Cook: New Orleans Pelicans (2017)

 On March 19, 2017, Cook signed a 10-day contract with the New Orleans Pelicans.
 He went on to sign a second 10-day contract on March 29, and a rest-of-season contract on April 8.
 That same day, Cook had a career-high 22 points with three assists and a rebound in a 101–123 loss to the Golden State Warriors.

-On July 25, 2017, Cook was waived by the Pelicans.
+He made nine appearances for New Orleans, recording averages of 5.8 points, 0.4 rebounds, and 1.6 assists.
+On July 25, Cook was waived by the Pelicans.

 Golden State Warriors (2017–2019)

 Cook was signed by the Atlanta Hawks for training camp and was waived on October 13, 2017, as one of the team's final preseason roster cuts.
 He signed a two-way contract with the Golden State Warriors on October 17 and was recalled to the team on November 13.
 Cook got his first NBA start on December 6, against the Charlotte Hornets, and scored eight points with three assists and three rebounds in 22 minutes.
 On March 16, 2018, Cook scored a then career-high 25 points with three assists, three steals, and four rebounds in a 93–98 loss to the Sacramento Kings.
 The following night, he set another career-high 28 points in scoring along with four assists and four rebounds in a 124–109 victory over the Phoenix Suns.
 On March 29, Cook set another career-high 30 points in scoring along with three assists and four rebounds in a 116–107 loss to the Milwaukee Bucks.
 He continued to be a key factor for the Warriors with the recent injuries to Stephen Curry.
-As a result, the Warriors signed Cook to a two-year deal on April 8, 2018, to help ensure his eligibility to play in the postseason.
+As a result, the Warriors signed Cook to a two-year deal on April 8, to help ensure his eligibility to play in the postseason.
+Cook made 33 appearances (including 18 starts) for Golden State during the 2017–18 NBA season, recording averages of 9.5 points, 2.5 rebounds, and 2.7 assists.
 On April 14, Cook made his debut in NBA playoffs, coming off from bench with five points, two assists, four rebounds, and a block in a 113–92 victory over the San Antonio Spurs.
 The Warriors made the 2018 NBA Finals after defeating the Houston Rockets in seven games in the Western Conference Finals.
-The Warriors won the NBA Finals after defeating the Cleveland Cavaliers in four games.
+The Warriors would go on to win the NBA Finals after defeating the Cleveland Cavaliers in four games.

 On November 10, 2018, Cook had a season-high 27 points in a 116–100 victory over the Brooklyn Nets.
+He played in 74 games (including 10 starts) for the Warriors during the 2018–19 NBA season, recording averages of 6.9 points, 2.1 rebounds, and 1.6 assists.
 The Warriors made it to the 2019 NBA Finals, but were defeated in six games by the Toronto Raptors.
 On June 28, 2019, the Warriors extended Cook with a qualifying offer, making him a restricted free agent, but rescinded the qualifying offer five days later.